ThatsVie/atlas-smiling-school/README.md

 ### Header/Hero Section

 The header/hero section of the Courses page includes:
 - **Logo and Navigation:** Displays the Smileschool logo along with navigation links to the 'Courses,' 'Pricing,' and 'Love' pages.
 On smaller screens, a burger menu is used for navigation.
+The logo section is wrapped in an anchor tag, allowing users to navigate back to the homepage by clicking on the logo.
 - **Inspirational Quote:** Features an inspirational quote "« Don't cry because it's over.
 Smile because it happened. »" displayed prominently in the center, using the 'Coiny' font for emphasis.

 ### Search Filters